|Subscribe | What is RSS|

-Saturday, August 11 - 2 p.m. at Piti Guns - "Guns Hike" - Meet at the Veterans Cemetery on Route 6 and we'll caravan to the short hiking trail that leads to 3 large coastal defense guns.
-Although these are the only guns in their original positions protected by the park, we'll discover another reason why they are particularly unique.
+August 18, Sunday: 2 pm at Piti Guns – “Guns Hike” – What's the silent secret in the jungle behind Piti?
+Meet at the Veterans Cemetery on Route 6 and we'll caravan to the short hiking trail that leads to 3 large coastal defense guns.
 (45 minutes)

 August 24, Saturday: 2 pm at Asan Bay Overlook – “Prisoners” – By October 1941, all military dependents on Guam had been evacuated, except for one.
 Hear the story of a young mother and five navy nurses who banded together when war came to Guam.
 (30 minutes)

 August 25, Sunday: 2 pm at Asan Bay Overlook – “Soldier's Story” – Hear the story of one of Guam's sons, his World War II experience, and his harrowing return during the Battle of Guam.
 Did he really find what he was looking for?
 (30 minutes)

 August 31, Saturday: 2 pm at Ga'an Point – “Agat Amtrac” – Find out how an offshore wreck shows the surprising, unintended destinies of the Marines and their machines during the War in the Pacific.
 (30 minutes)